facebookresearch/fairseq/examples/MMPT/README.md

 ## Background: Sign Language Representation

-Video is the most available and rawest representational format that contains human motion and sign language.
+Video is the most available and rawest representation format containing human motion and sign language.
 However, videos are very dense both temporally (*FPS*, frame per second) and spatially (resolution), which are not computationally efficient and thus require a video encoder to extract informative features with reduced dimensionalities for downstream tasks.

 VideoCLIP uses an [S3D](https://github.com/antoine77340/S3D_HowTo100M) model pretrained on the HowTo100M instructional videos as the video encoder and it produces one video token per second.
-For sign language, it is possible to use a similar video encoder pretrained on sign language videos.
+It is possible to use a similar video encoder pretrained on sign language videos for sign language.
 A prominent one is the [I3D](https://www.robots.ox.ac.uk/~vgg/research/bslattend/) model pretrained specifically on the sign language recognition task of British Sign Language (BSL).

 A potentially more interpretable and universal way of extracting sign language-related features from videos is human pose estimation, for example by [MediaPipe Holistic](https://github.com/google/mediapipe/blob/master/docs/solutions/holistic.md).
 Recently, quantization-based approaches (such as [SignVQNet](http://nlpcl.kaist.ac.kr/~projects/signvqnet)) have also appeared as an alternative to convert continuous representations of sign language (videos/poses) to discrete tokens similar to spoken language (sub-)words.